HVAC Engineering Courses and Degree Program Overviews

 Read about training options in heating, ventilation and air conditioning (HVAC) engineering.
 Learn about courses, programs, common career choices and continuing education for voluntary professional credentials.

 While degree programs in HVAC engineering are rare, HVAC engineering courses are offered through some mechanical engineering (ME) bachelor's degree programs as well as through continuing education and certificate programs.
 Training typically covers HVAC design with an emphasis on safety, efficiency, and teamwork with project managers.
 Continuing education to obtain optional certifications is available to HVAC professionals, as are graduate level ME programs.

 HVAC Engineering Courses and Degree Programs

-HVAC engineering is typically considered a specialty within the field of mechanical engineering (ME).
+HVAC engineering is usually considered a specialty within the field of mechanical engineering.
 Some ME bachelor's degree programs offer HVAC or HVAC and refrigeration (HVAC&R) as an elective concentration.
 HVAC engineering courses are also offered as non-degree extension education and certificate programs.
 These non-degree programs typically require completion of 4-5 courses that cover theory and principles.
 Some also require completion of an HVAC design project.